EmreUludasdemir/SpaceApps/README.md

 # Exoplanet Transit Classification Toolkit

 This project provides a reproducible machine-learning pipeline and interactive Streamlit dashboard for classifying candidates from NASA's Kepler Objects of Interest (KOI) catalogue.
-It automatically downloads publicly available KOI data, evaluates multiple ensemble models with cross-validation, and exposes an interface for exploring the dataset and predicting dispositions for new observations.
+It automatically downloads the public KOI table, performs the preprocessing steps recommended in the ensemble-focused literature, and trains an optimised stacking model that maximises macro specificity while maintaining strong macro F1 and accuracy.
+The resulting artefacts feed a Streamlit interface for exploring the balanced dataset, inspecting evaluation outputs, tuning decision thresholds, and predicting dispositions for new observations.

 ## Features

-- Automated download of a curated subset of the KOI dataset directly from the NASA Exoplanet Archive `nstedAPI` service.
+- Automated KOI ingestion: the training script retrieves the latest catalogue via NASA's `nstedAPI`, removes identifier columns, filters to confirmed/candidate dispositions, converts the target into a binary label (`CONFIRMED` = 0, `CANDIDATE` = 1), imputes categorical delivery names, and balances the classes through down-sampling.
-- Registry of ensemble classifiers (Gradient Boosting, Random Forest, Extra Trees, AdaBoost, Random Subspace, Stacking) with cross-validated scoring, auto-selection, and macro-metric tracking inspired by recent exoplanet vetting studies.
-[MNRAS 513, 5505](https://academic.oup.com/mnras/article/513/4/5505/6472249) discusses the importance of minimising false positives, while [Luz et al. 2024](https://www.mdpi.com/2079-9292/13/19/3950) benchmarks ensemble pipelines for KOI data.
+- Stacking ensemble tailored to the KOI task: Random Forest, Extra Trees, and XGBoost base learners feed a logistic regression meta-learner (as recommended by [MNRAS 513, 5505](https://academic.oup.com/mnras/article/513/4/5505/6472249) and [Luz et al. 2024](https://www.mdpi.com/2079-9292/13/19/3950)).
-- Persisted model artefacts (trained model, metrics, feature importances) for reproducible inference.
+- Hyperparameter optimisation: `GridSearchCV` evaluates a curated grid under 10-fold, 5-repeat stratified cross-validation and selects the configuration with the highest macro specificity (breaking ties with macro F1).
+- Threshold tuning: after training, the script sweeps probability thresholds on a validation split, optimising macro specificity while enforcing the baseline macro F1, and records the best trade-off alongside a precision–recall curve.
+- Persisted artefacts: the tuned stacking pipeline, threshold wrapper, metrics (including per-fold diagnostics, validation confusion matrix, and threshold sweep), and feature lists are saved under `models/`.
-- Streamlit application with:
+- Streamlit dashboard with:
-  - Performance dashboard (macro accuracy/F1/specificity, classification report, specificity-by-class, confusion matrix, cross-validation leaderboard, feature importance).
+  - Validation metrics (accuracy, macro F1, macro specificity), class-wise specificity bars, confusion matrix, classification report, threshold sweep visualisation, and cross-validation summary.
-  - Dataset explorer with filtering and feature distribution visualisations.
+  - Balanced dataset explorer with filtering and feature distribution charts.
-  - Manual prediction form and batch CSV upload for new candidate classification.
+  - Manual prediction form and batch CSV upload that respect the tuned threshold for inference.

 ## Getting started